alexbakker/github-artifact-proxy/README.md

     	the filename of the configuration file (required) -download-dir string
-    	the directory to download artifacts to (required) -http-addr string
+    	the directory to download artifacts to (required) -github-api-cache-ttl duration
+    	the duration after which cached GitHub API responses are invalidated (default 5m0s) -http-addr string
     	the adddress the HTTP server should listen on (required) -http-base-path string